VictoriaT87/P4-Aventine-Wellness/README.md

 ### Restricted Pages
 ![Logged in Nav Image](documentation/images/logged-in.png)
 ![Logged out Nav Image](documentation/images/logged-out.png)
 - Some pages are restricted to logged in users only.
-Links to these only show in the Navbar when a user logged in also.
+Links to these pages are only show in the Navbar when a user logged in.

 <br>